 - Students have high self-esteem and sense of pride for their teams.
 All students take part in termly house matches, earning points for their teams and feel valued.

 We aspire to further increase the opportunities for all our students in sport, regardless of ability, and try to achieve this by creating a unique personalised curriculum for them all .
-To help to achieve this we aim to;
+This is even more important to us given the impact that COVID has had for our young people in respect of their physical, social, emotional and mental health and well-being.
+To help to achieve this we aim to:

 - continue to use student voice to listen to learners and to provide some extra curricular clubs based on their suggestions, and add to our diverse range of clubs on offer